Monika Taubitz: Biography

-Monika Taubitz was born in Wrocław 2 September 1937.
-She spent her early years in Borów, Strzelin County Lower Silesian Voivodeship.
-After her father's death, she lived with her mother at her family’s home in Wrocław.
-Fearing bombings, they moved in 1944 to her paternal grandfather's house in Żelazno in Kłodzko Land.
-In 1946, after being expelled to Germany, she ended up in Nordenham (Lower Saxony), near the mouth of the Weser river to the North Sea, and later, in 1951, in the Allgäu region.
+Taubitz was born in what was then Breslau on 2 September 1937.
+She spent her early years in Markt Bohrau.
+After her father's death, she lived with her mother at her family’s home in Breslau.
+Fearing bombings, they moved in 1944 to her paternal grandfather's house in Eisersdorf in Kłodzko Land.
+In 1946, after being expelled to Germany, she ended up in Nordenham, State of Hanover, and later, in 1951, in the Allgäu region.

-She attended a teacher training high school in Ochsenhausen and then studied at the Pädagogisches Institut in Weingarten, Baden-Württemberg (since 1962, Pädagogische Hochschule Weingarten).
+Taubitz attended a teacher training high school in Ochsenhausen and then studied at the Pädagogisches Institut in Weingarten, Baden-Württemberg (since 1962, Pädagogische Hochschule Weingarten).
 After her studies, she worked as a teacher.
 Since 1965, she has lived in Meersburg on Lake Constance.
-For some time, she was involved as a guide at the museum of the poet Annette von Droste-Hülshoff in Meersburg Castle, which was restored after World War II by Helena von Bothmer-Davis.
+For some time, Taubitz was involved as a guide at the museum of the poet Annette von Droste-Hülshoff in Meersburg Castle, which was restored after World War II by Helena von Bothmer-Davis.

 Taubitz is a member of numerous artistic associations and served as the chairwoman of the Wangener Kreis – Society for Literature and Art of the East in Wangen im Allgäu from 1996 to 2011.
 She is currently its honorary chairwoman.

-She has strong family ties to Kłodzko Land and Silesia.
+Taubitz has strong family ties to Kłodzko Land and Silesia.
 Her grandfather's brothers were Benno Taubitz, a long-serving priest and the first pastor of the Polanica parish (1913–1940), and Joseph Taubitz, the pastor of the Szczytna parish.
-Her father, Josef Taubitz (1882–1941), was born in Polanica-Zdrój and spent 32 years as a teacher in Borów.
+Her father, Josef Taubitz (1882–1941), was born in Altheide-Bad and spent 32 years as a teacher in Markt Bohrau.
 He was also a composer, creating choral works, including Beautiful Fisherwoman (with text by Heinrich Heine), several liturgical songs, and a grand mass with orchestral accompaniment.
 The godfather and music teacher of the writer’s grandfather, Alfons Tobias Taubitz (1859–1939), was the composer Ignaz Reimann.
-The grandfather worked as a teacher in Polanica from 1875 to 1882 and later as the head of a primary school and choir director in Żelazno for 42 years.
-It was in his home that the writer, as a child, spent the final period of World War II after leaving the bombed Wrocław in 1944.
-Thirty years later, these memories inspired her book Durch Lücken im Zaun (Through Gaps in the Fence), written from the perspective of the child she was then, an eight-year-old.
+The grandfather worked as a teacher in Altheide-Bad from 1875 to 1882 and later as the head of a primary school and choir director in Eisersdorf for 42 years.
+It was in his home that the writer, as a child, spent the final period of World War II after leaving bombed Breslau in 1944.
+Thirty years later, these memories inspired her book Durch Lücken im Zaun, written from the perspective of the child she was then, an eight-year-old.

-For many years, the writer has maintained close contact with her former homeland and its current residents, participating in numerous author, academic, and regional meetings.
-Accompanied by her friend Anne Wachter and Sudeten guide Stanisław Fraus, she traveled across Kłodzko Land, experiences which are reflected in her works, including poems published in the collection This Land Gave Me Its Word.
-Poems about Silesia from 2006.
+For many years, Taubitz writer has maintained close contact with her former homeland and its current residents, participating in numerous author, academic, and regional meetings.
+Accompanied by her friend Anne Wachter and Sudeten guide Stanisław Fraus, she traveled across Kłodzko Land, experiences which are reflected in her works, including poems published in the collection This Land Gave Me Its Word: Poems about Silesia from 2006.

 Thanks to her efforts, Adam Zagajewski was awarded the Eichendorff-Literaturpreis in 2014, presented by the Wangener Kreis – Society for Literature and Art of the East.